-The overnight and cookout information was mailed to you, or can be found on our website under the forms and publications section.
-This form must be filled out and received by mail, email (libby.carlson@ymcatwincties.org) or fax at our Customer Service Center (2125 E Hennepin Ave.
-Minneapolis, MN 55413) at least one week prior to your arrival.
+Overnight and cookout information can be found on our website under the forms and publications section.
+Please fill out the form and email to CustomerService@ymcamn.org or mail to our Customer Service Center (651 Nicollet Mall, Suite 500, Minneapolis, MN 55402) at least one week prior to your arrival.
 It is very difficult to schedule staffed cookouts and overnights after arriving at camp.